-Built into the remote controller is DJI's long-range transmission technology OCUSYNC[TM] 2.0, offering a maximum transmission range of 6 mi (10 km) and displaying video from the aircraft to the DJI Fly app on a mobile device at up to 1080p.
-The remote controller works at both 2.4 GHz and 5.8 GHz, and it can select the best transmission channel automatically without any latency.
+DJI Air 2S comes equipped with the DJI RC-N1 remote controller which boasts four built-in antennas and DJI's long-range transmission O3 (OCUSYNCTM 3.0) technology, offering a maximum transmission range of 7.5 mi (12 km) and video quality of up to 1080p from the aircraft to the DJI Fly app on a mobile device.
+The remote controller works at both 2.4 and 5.8 GHz, and is capable of selecting the best transmission channel automatically without latency.
 The aircraft and camera can easily be controlled using the onboard buttons.
+The maximum runtime of the remote controller is six hours.